"Significant harm" includes but is not limited to:

 This also includes harm to an organization, even if no particular individual was significantly harmed.

-This does not include things that could reasonably be considered friendly teasing.
+This does not include things that could reasonably be considered friendly teasing, or that are consensual.
 It does not include attempts to do harm that fail.
-And it does not include a market "causing" harm on its own, where so single market participant chose to do something in order to manipulate the market. (e.g. a scandel market being at 80% and that person's friends start distrusting them.)
+And it does not include a market "causing" harm on its own, where no single market participant chose to do something in order to manipulate the market. (e.g. a scandel market being at 80% and that person's friends start distrusting them.)

 There doesn't have to be hard proof that they did it to manipulate a market, it just needs to seem likely.